braintree/braintree_ios/Docs/Drop-In-Update.md

 - All new UI and integration for Drop-In
 - Fetch a customer's payment method without showing UI
 - UI elements, art, helpers and localization are now accessible
-- Added Apple Pay support
+- Added Apple Pay and UnionPay support to Drop-In
 - Customizable appearance
 - And more...